-All this March, I’m going to be writing about inspiration.
+For the next few posts, I’m going to be writing about inspiration.
 I want to lean into this word and learn more, and to allow it to form how we’re thinking, being, and acting.
-So return this month to read more, and hopefully be inspired!
+So return to read more, and hopefully be inspired!

 As an artist, I’ve often heard or used phrases myself such as, “I was inspired by... or this person or situation was an inspiration for me to in turn do/make something else.”
 My thinking about inspiration was limited to something that spontaneously found it’s way to me, something that I may not have been even aware.
 The other way I saw inspiration was as a launching off place that in turn triggered something else, whether it was a thought, idea, created image or object.
 It wasn’t until a few years ago that I started thinking about inspiration from a widened lens and a more intentional perspective.
 My thinking about it changed and I started looking at inspiration as necessary fuel for my whole life, not just my creative output.